DevExpress/testcafe/README.md

 TestCafe keeps your tests clear of boilerplate code.

-* It automatically waits for page loads, XHRs and animations.
+* It automatically waits for page loads, XHRs and DOM elements to be visible.
 Thus, there is no need to write custom code to process these tasks.
 * Test runs are isolated, they don't share cookies and local/session storage values, that means nothing to clean up before each test run.

 ### Descriptive Reports